wmacevoy/facts/README.md

 FACTS_MAIN
 ```

+### Step 2 - Compile fact checks into an executable

 If the "facts.h" and "facts.c" source files are in the same folder as "sample_facts.c", they can be compiled into one executable with (cc is usally the c compiler, -g is the debug option, and -lm asks for the math library which facts.c uses):
 ```sh
 cc -g -o sample_facts sample_facts.c facts.c -lm